python-pillow/Pillow/docs/installation.rst

 .. note::

-    You *do not* need to install all of the external libraries to use Pillow's basic features.
+    You **do not need to install all external libraries supported** to use Pillow's basic features.

 Many of Pillow's features require external libraries: